 In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Saratoga Investment Corp.
-CLO 2013-1, Ltd. at February 28, 2018 and 2017, and the results of its operations, changes in net assets and its cash flows for each of the three years in the period ended February 28, 2018, in conformity with U.S. generally accepted accounting principles.
+CLO 2013-1, Ltd. at February 28, 2019, and the results of its operations, changes in its net assets and its cash flows for the year then ended in conformity with U.S. generally accepted accounting principles.